scarletbright/avalanche-docs/docs/v1.0/en/references/avm-transaction-serialization.md

 ### NFT Transfer Op

-An NFT transfer operation sending an unspent NFT transfer output to a new set of owners.
+An NFT transfer operation sends an unspent NFT transfer output to a new set of owners.

 #### What NFT Transfer Op Contains